LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 }
 ```

-With this change the **index** action will now respond with a simple `text/plain` **Hello world** response.
+With this change, the `index` action will now respond with a simple `text/plain` **Hello world** response.
 To see this change, just refresh the home page in your browser:

 [[images/hello.png]]

 There is no need to compile the code yourself or restart the server to see the modification.
 It is automatically reloaded when a change is detected.
 But what happens when you make a mistake in your code?
 Let’s try:

 ```
 public static Result index() {